netrisai/docs/sandbox/Sandbox12/onprem-k8s.rst

 .. note::

   *If intermittently the result of the curl command is "Connection timed out", it is likely that the request went to the srv05-nyc backend, and the "Default ACL Policy" is set to "Deny".
-To remedy this, configure an ACL entry that will allow the srv05-nyc server to communicate external addresses.
+To remedy this, configure an ACL entry that will allow the srv05-nyc server to communicate with external addresses.
 For step-by-step instruction review the* :ref:`ACL documentation<s12-acl>`.

-BTW, if you already created "vnet-customer" VNet as stated in the :ref:`"Learn by Creating Services"<s12-v-net>`, you may import that to k8s, by adding ``resource.k8s.netris.ai/import: "true"`` annotation in VNet manifest, the manifest should look like this:
+BTW, if you already created "vnet-customer" V-Net as described in the :ref:`"Learn by Creating Services"<s12-v-net>`, you may import that to k8s, by adding ``resource.k8s.netris.ai/import: "true"`` annotation in V-Net manifest, the manifest should look like this:

 .. code-block:: shell-session